 Avid viewers may have spotted that we had a new female kestrel this year.
 The bad weather from the 'Beast from the East' also undoubtedly had an impact on the timing of breeding.
-The first egg was laid on 12th May; the second on 14th May; the third on 17th May and the fourth on probably 19th or 20th May*.
+The first egg was laid on 12th May; the second on 14th May; the third on 17th May and the fourth on either 19th or 20th May*.
 The first two chicks hatched on 12th June and the third hatched on 14th June.
 The fourth egg failed to hatch.

 Our nest box was again used by a pair of breeding kestrels in 2017.
 The first egg was laid on 22nd April and the fifth on 2nd May.
 The first two kestrel chicks hatched on 25th and 26th May 2017.
 All five chicks had hatched by 29th May.
 The five chicks had begun venturing from the box by 25th June 2017 and all had more or less fledged by 27th June.

 Spring 2016 breeding progress: The first egg was laid on the night of 2 May; the second egg on the night of 4 May; the third on the morning of 7 May; the fourth on the morning of 9 May; the fifth on the morning of 11 May.
 The first three chicks hatched on 5 June and all five had hatched by 7 June.
 The smallest and weakest of the five chicks sadly died during the night of 14/15 June.